Amadeo Barletta Barletta: Biography

 He was born in the small village of San Nicola Arcella in the poor region of Calabria, where he attended elementary school and earned his first income writing letters and documents for the villagers who appreciated his exceptionally good calligraphy.
 At the early age of 17 he migrated from Italy to Puerto Rico via New York during the summer of 1912.
 His records are registered in the historical archives of Ellis Island, the only port of entry to America at that time, where he declared to be 18 years old.

 Amadeo moved to the Dominican Republic in 1920 and founded Santo Domingo Motors.

 In Dominican Republic he engaged in the tobacco business, breaking Trujillo's monopoly with a U.S.A. company.
 In 1935 Trujillo charged Barletta with conspiring to assassinate him, incarcerating him.
 Barletta was the Honorary Consul of Italy appointed by Benito Mussolini.
 Trujillo cancelled his consular credentials by a decree and confiscated his properties and his Tobacco Company.

 Benito Mussolini made moves to get his consul out of jail, demanded reimbursement for all losses as a result of Barletta's imprisonment and a $200,000 indemnity. the USA State Department contacted Dominican Republic's Minister to the U. S., Rafael Brache, and Trujillo set a bail and Barletta was released from jail.

 Barletta moved to Cuba in 1939 and became the first exclusive distributor of General Motors, outside the United States.

+According to a 1940 intelligence report compiled by the U.S. War Department, Amadeo was alleged to be an "ardent fascist".
+The report concludes that steps would be taken "with the view to have Barletta removed".

 In 1942 Amadeo left Cuba and immigrated to Argentina looking for a neutral country during World War II.

 In 1945 he returned to Cuba and developed his empire together with his son Amadeo Jr., by expanding and diversifying into the newspaper and television spheres.

 From 1950 to 1959 his businesses grow and diversify.
 He was the owner and editor of "El Mundo", one of the largest Cuban newspapers during the 1950s, and was also the exclusive representative for General Motors in Cuba, Venezuela and the Dominican Republic.

 In 1960, Fidel Castro expropriated all his businesses and he was forced into exile with his family.

 In 1962 right after Rafael Trujillo's assassination, he moves back to the Dominican Republic and he reorganize his old car business.
 In 1964 he obtains distribution exclusivity for Nissan.

 He died in the Dominican Republic (October 27, 1975).